HomeSite Map

 While they may not have been able to write all of the songs on the album as they had just previously done with "A Hard Day's Night," this enabled them to crank out some of their old-time favorites and have some fun with them.
 And they could also record them very quickly.
 "For this album we rehearsed only the new ones," explained George Harrison.
 "Songs like 'Honey Don't' and 'Everybody's Trying To Be My Baby,' we played live so often that we only had to get a sound on them and do them."

 This resulted in some album tracks that brimmed over with spontaneity and excitement.
-Having to perform multiple takes of their original material, not to mention the necessary overdubs, sometimes took hours (or even days) in the recording studio, even at this early stage of their career.
+Having to perform multiple takes of their new original material, not to mention the necessary overdubs, sometimes took many hours (or even days) in the recording studio, even at this early stage of their career.
 Their enthusiasm for the song may have waned by that point, which at times can be heard in the finished product.
 On the other hand, these cover songs, which were hand-picked by the group as their favorites, captured the essence of their formative live appearances of the Cavern / Hamburg days.
 On "Everybody's Trying To Be My Baby," you can actually hear The Beatles enjoying themselves.
 What could be a more fitting conclusion to an album than that?

 Song Summary